SRM47/pymatch/README.md

     ```
     > 📝 **Note**: An CNN image classifier demo is coming soon\!

+---

 ### ✅ Running Tests

-To run the unit tests, navigate to the `tests/` directory and use Python's `unittest` module.
+To run the unit tests, navigate to root directory and use Python's `unittest` module.

 For example, to run the tests in `test_module.py`: